Greenfield: Your First Project¶

-This guide walks you through creating your first project with the toolkit, from scaffolding to your first commit.
+This guide walks you through creating a new project from scratch with the toolkit, from scaffolding to your first commit.

 Prerequisites¶

-- A Git repository you want to work in (or create a new one)
+- A Git repository to work in, or create a new one (

 Step 3: Plan Your Feature¶